Furniture Polish, Cleaner & Varnish Remover

 Notes:

-- First bring water to a boil, remove from heat and allow to rest for 5 minutes before mixing the recipe.
+- First bring water to a boil, remove from heat and allow to rest for 5 minutes before mixing.
 Make sure to boil enough to provide 4 full cups of hot water, add two cups first–mix–then add the other 2 cups and mix.

 Directions: